 CSS is Short for Cascading Stylesheets.
 CSS takes care of how the HTML looks and is optional.
 A page could work with only HTML and that’s actually how the web started.
 In CSS you’ll define stuff like “my first level headings should always be blue and bold except for when being part of the navigation bar, there they should be italic instead of bold”.
 There’s some rules of inheritance, that’s what the “cascading” part of the CSS acronym is about.

 With this, you have the full web of today… …except for most1 interactivity.
-Any internet page built with HTML and CSS is similar to many PDF documents: visually there’s no limit to complexity, but there’s no interactivity.
+Any internet page built with HTML and CSS is similar to many PDF documents: visually there’s no limit to complexity, but there’s little interactivity.
 For every page you view, your browser loads HTML and CSS and displays it.
-Nearly the only possible interactivity is links to other documents.
+Nearly the only possible interactivity (without server) is links to other documents.
 Clicking them will load that pages HML and CSS files.

 Not having much interactivity is fine for more informational website, like news sites, blogs, and the like.
 But without advanced interactivity, it’s not possible to build complex web apps like Google mail or Facebook.
 There’s a wide spectrum between those two, but you can keep in mind that we’d call more static sites “websites”, and the more interactive ones “web application”, or “web app”.
+TODO: disussion whether tHey’ll melt together as tech progresses, if they are fundamentally different, if one is the only “right way” (old + performatnt vs. new + complicated + capable)

 So with JS you can do everything a modern web app can do, but it’s extremely tedious to write a web application with “pure” JS.
 The reason is that you have to attach one “event listener” to every single element that is clickable in the app.
 You then have to replace content on the page with the new content in reaction to those events, hardcoding HTML stings inside the JS for every single possible combination of application states.
 It’s close to impossible to do, it would be much too much self-written code, hard to keep a mental overview and good structure.
 So how do software developers solve complexity?
 Right, with more software on top of the base technology!
 You can look at any IT topic as layer cake, with actual application development moving more and more layers up the stack, further abstracting / simplifying the complex computer stuff that is going on beneath.